zegetech/zegetech.github.io/_posts/2019-03-15-rails-app-testing.md

 **and what not to test....**

 1. Internal states.
-2. Routes
+An example for this, in my opinion, would be tests for sessions, cookies setter and getter methods.
+Tests for these would be equivalent testing rails features.
+Basically don't test rails features.
+If ofcourse there is own logic or computation involved then we can tests can be written
+2. .
+Routes:Tests for routes are included in the integration tests and controller tests.
+Having tests for routes would be redundant.
 3. views.
-4. Integration(Don't test what you don't own).
-5. System.
-6. Controllers(Don't test private methods)
+Like routes these, I felt are tested in either controller or integration tests.
+4. Integration(Don't test what you don't own).tests should expect third-party dependencies to do their job, but not substitute to their own test suite.
+An example for this would be having a test to see whether faker actually generates fake data.
+5. Controllers(Don't test private methods)Testing private methods directly would be redundant because they are tested through testing public controller actions